CorradoLanera/CorradoLanera/content/authors/admin/_index.md

 - Visitors
 ---

-Corrado Lanera is a fellow researcher working in the Laboratory for Artificail Intelligence for Medical Sciences within the Unit of Biostatistics, Epidemiology and Public Health of the department of Cardiac, Thoracic, Vascoular Sciences and Public Helath at the University of Padova (Italy).
-His research activity is driven in the area of Machine Learning (ML) and Phenomapping techniques applied to clinical science.

-He puts particular attention to free-text and unstructured data analyses
+My research activity is driven in the area of machine learning and phenomapping techniques applied to clinical settings, with particular attention to free-text and unstructured data analyses and classification of:
-on:

-  1) patient classification with or without reported infections based on free-text fields of the Electronic Health Records
+  - patients, based on free-text fields of electronic health records

-  2) classification of papers and clinical registries' entries driven by researcher interest, to support the Systematic Review and Meta-Analysis processes
+  - papers and clinical registries' entries taylored on researchers' interest, supporting systematic review and meta-analysis processes

-  3) caloric intake estimation from wearable devices' kinetic signals

-  4) patients pre- vs post-surgical rehabilitation rate/quality from wearable devices' kinetic signals.
+  - wearable devices' kinetic signals, for caloric intake and rehabilitation rate/quality estimation